|HPS 0410||Einstein for Everyone|

 A note of caution is needed.
 The analogy to pressure waves in air is my analogy.
 It suggests that Einstein somehow imagined a real, point-like particle hiding behind the quantum wave, a picture not so removed from the Bohm hidden variable theory.
 Perhaps Einstein did entertain a picture like this in his earlier speculations.
 However what is quite distinctive about his mature statements of the incompleteness of quantum theory is that they are extremely cautious in describing the reality that may be hidden the statistical wave.
 Einstein remains as uncommitted on the question as he can possibly be.

 We do know, however, where Einstein hoped to find the theory that would ultimately complete and even replace quantum theory.
 After he completed his general theory of relativity in the 1910s, Einstein embarked on the program of extending it to cover electromagnetism.
 The general theory of relativity had shown that gravity could be incorporated into the geometry of spacetime if we allowed for a curved geometry.
 The hope was that further generalizations of the geometry of spacetime would allow a geometrical treatment of electricity and magnetism.
-This was his famed goal of a "unified field theory."
+This was the goal of his famed "unified field theory."
 In the process, Einstein hoped, a fuller account of quantum processes might emerge.

 Einstein was relentlessly consistent in his principal complaint concerning quantum theory: it could not be a complete theory.
 And he was correspondingly single-minded in the principal argument he used in his efforts to establish this incompleteness.
 The argument depended essentially on a highly non-classical element of quantum theory that Schroedinger in the 1930s called "entanglement."
 (He called it "Verschränkung", in the same paper in which he presented his cat paradox.)